 Van Rensselaer Manor Papers.
 The court minutes of Rensselaerswijck along with the business and personal correspondence of patroon Jeremias van Rensselaer (1632–1674) and his wife Maria (1645–1688/89) chronicle social, economic, legal, and governmental aspects of life on the patroonship.

-• Court Minutes of Rensselaerswijck - Translation
+• Court Minutes of Rensselaerswijck - (translation and manuscript images)

 The Memorandum Book of Antony de Hooges (translation, transcription, and manuscript images)

 Antony de Hooges served as business manager of Rensselaerswijck, beginning somewhere between March 1645 and February 1646 and running through March 1648.
 De Hooges recorded the colony’s business and some personal observations in the Memorandum Book.